Professional Indemnity Insurance

 You can get a free professional indemnity quote online in a matter of minutes to see how much it's going to cost you.

-An architect developed plans that had missing information, so the plans had to be redrawn, thus delaying the development.
-The costs of updating the plans and delays onsite were awarded.
+An architect developed plans that had missing information, so they had to be redrawn, thus delaying the development.
+The insurance company awarded the business the full costs of updating the documents and onsite delays for staff wages.

 An IT contractor develops some software that contains lines of code causing the software to crash or infect another system with a virus.